The International Investigations Review: Italy

-- the provision of a person able to receive reports, although the law does not provide a specific recipient of alerts;
+- the provision of a person able to receive reports, although the law does not specify a particular recipient for alerts;

-- the identification of a system of management of violation reports that allows the anonymity of the whistle-blower to be guaranteed;
+- the identification of a system of management of violation reports that guarantees the anonymity of the whistle-blower;

 - the specific training of top managers, as well as those subordinated to them; and

 - the integration of the disciplinary system set up by the MOG, with the inclusion of sanctions against those who violate the protection measures of the reporting person and against those who carry out, with malice or gross negligence, reports that prove to be unfounded.